awood-ops/AzureFirewallRulesAsCode/README.md

 # Azure Firewall Rules as Code using Bicep, Powershell and DevOps

-This fork is built upon the great work on of Will Moselhy - please check out his [GitHub repo](https://github.com/WillyMoselhy/AzureFirewallPolicyExportImport) and Justin Mendon - (https://github.com/mendondev/AzureFirewallRulesAsCode)
+This fork is built upon the great work on of Will Moselhy - please check out his [GitHub repo](https://github.com/WillyMoselhy/AzureFirewallPolicyExportImport) and Justin Mendon - [GitHub repo](https://github.com/mendondev/AzureFirewallRulesAsCode)

 ## Using the scripts